keptn-contrib/artifacthub/jmeter/0.1.0/README.md

 ENTRYPOINT ["/entrypoint.sh"]
 ```

-The entrypoint file executes JMeter using the passed arguments.
+The `entrypoint.sh` file executes JMeter using the passed arguments.
 You can also uncomment the commands below to enable some debugging steps.

 ```bash
 #!/bin/bash